noahehall/theBookOfNoah/linux/docker/docker.md

   - the UFS mount point provides the containers file system
   - used to create mount points on a hosts file system that abstract the use of layers
   - part of a critical set of tools that combine to create effective system isolation
-    - MNT namespaces aand chroot system call
+    - MNT namespaces and chroot system call
   - uses the copy-on-write pattern
     - makes implementing memory-mapped files (mmap() system call) difficult
     - essentially adds a new layer on top of an existing one while copying over everything that did not change
+      - for things that did change, the new version is copied into the top layer
       - similarly you can go to any image in a layer
   - impact on images
     - adding, changing and deleting files from the UFS each create new layers in the resulting image